rschristopher/ischristtrue.com/src/ancient-views/index.md

     Lest we forget at least an over-the-shoulder acknowledgment to the very first radical: from all our legends, mythology, and history (and who is to know where mythology leaves off and history begins or which is which), the first radical known to man who rebelled against the establishment and did it so effectively that he at least won his own kingdom – Lucifer

 An easy way to understand *serpent* iconography is as a primordial chaos, and when in an ouroboros position it is explicitly Luciferian, or at least trying to be.
-Contrast this with the *broken ouroboros* imagery where there's a different ordering principle, typically a staff (such as the staff of Moses from Exodus, or the staff of Hermes Trismigestus) but also on the cross where Christianity is explicitly breaking the ouroboros and putting the serpent in its place under a divine ordering principle (uniting the heavens with the world).
+Contrast this with the *broken ouroboros* imagery where there's a different ordering principle, typically a staff (such as the staff of Moses from Exodus, or the staff of Hermes Trismigestus) but also on the cross where Christ is as the serpent, explicitly breaking the ouroboros and putting the serpent in its place under a divine ordering principle (uniting the heavens with the world).

 Of course if we want to see the ultimate Luciferian serpent imagery (ouroboros or otherwise), we have "that old serpent" himself, Satan.

 ???+ example "Satan"
     <center>![satan](/images/satan.jpg)</center>

-Modern use of satanic imagery has become so common as to become dull and hackneyed from an artistic perspective.
+From an artistic perspective, modern use of satanic imagery has become so common as to become dull and hackneyed.
 It has become so predictable and ubiquitous in our culture that you're almost surprised when modern art or a music video doesn't feature explicit satanic imagery.
 When not using explicit imagery, the themes of modern stories often follow the Luciferian theme, "you can be anything you want", "you are what you dream", and so on.

-The list of ancient "gods" (Satan included) will seem endless, but in all you'll find deceit and confusion -- such as with Kali or Satan or even the ancient myths like Prometheus.
+The list of ancient "gods" (Satan included) will seem endless, but in all you'll find deceit and confusion -- such as with Kali or Satan or even the ancient stories like Prometheus.
 When you try to pin down an objective truth claim (what is its exact meaning and purpose?) you'll never really get a complete answer, but always vague inferences, such as themes of power and influence, order out of chaos, etc.
 And to be clear, these are the ancient "gods" in all their deceitful glory -- there is never objective knowable truth when dealing with them, never explicit meaning to life.
 This is the case whether you're studying Jungian archetypes, or attempting to worship pagan gods directly, or indirectly as in the [modern](../modern-views/index.md) worldview.